 Symantec also targets the corporate market with the product submitted here, which has a serious and text-heavy feel with none of the cuddly graphics home users are generally assumed to require.
-Again, my familiarity with the workings of the product allowed me to complete the tests in record time.
+Again, my familiarity with the

 Scanning speeds were good, although surprisingly I could find no way of activating on-access scanning inside archives.